 The esophagus is the “food tube” – the tube in your throat that connects your mouth to your stomach.
 There are two different “tubes” in your throat, the larynx and the esophagus.
 The larynx is the opening through which air passes and it contains your vocal cords.
 The two tubes are separated by a “flap” called the epiglotis.
 When you’re breathing, the epiglotis is open, exposing the opening to the larynx.
 When you swallow, the epiglotis closes to prevent any non-air particles from entering your larynx and lungs.
 The esophagus is a soft and flexible tube lined with muscles.
 When you swallow, the muscles contract in such a way that they squeeze food down into your stomach (similar manner to which your intestines contract).
 The reason swallowing a bite of food that is too large or not thoroughly chewed can hurt is because the muscles in the esophagus contract hard and squeezing on resistance is uncomfortable (put a medium sized object in your hand and tried to squeeze you hand shut, it won’t feel fantastic).

 In eosinophilic esophagitis, eosinophils collect in your esophagus.
 Instead of only accumulating in response to an infection, the eosinophils are constantly present.
 Usually, they are not constantly triggered, but they are always there.
 Since they’re always there in high quantities, any allergen/irritant can trigger them into starting an inflammatory response.
-When they get triggered, the lining of the esophagus swells and restricting the size of the opening through which food can pass.
+When they get triggered, the lining of the esophagus swells and restricts the size of the opening through which food can pass.

 What can trigger eosinophils?
 Sadly, anything.
 The triggers vary person to person, and they don’t have to be the same as your systemic allergens/irritants.
 The triggers also do not have to be food – anything that can get into the esophagus can trigger the eosinophils.